 After reading this article, you may benefit by reading the accompanying document Simplified Rainfall Statistics for On-site Wastewater Management: Which statistic applies?
 The inputs to a water balance are explained.

 Let's start by ensuring that the statistical terms for rainfall and evaporation are the same as that used by water balance modellers and the meteorological records.
 Instead of writing 25th percentile, we will shorten it to 25%ile, and for all others.

-Firstly, we take a list of rainfall annual values and arrange them in numerical order, the highest at the top of the list.
+Firstly, we make a list of rainfall annual values and arrange them in numerical order, the highest at the top of the list.

-Table1 shows 25 years of annual rainfall data for Armidale NSW from 1991 to 2014, listed in chronological order (years).
+Table1 shows 25 years of annual rainfall data for Armidale NSW from 1991 to 2014, the years listed in chronological order.

 It is clear that the rainfall is highly variable over the years, more clearly illustrated in Figure RS-1 and that few consecutive years reflect the previous years, except to 1992, 1993 and 1994, and again in 2008, 2009 and 2011.
 We could say the totals are "all over the place" with no clear pattern.
 That is the random nature of the rainfall.